magnumjs/mag.js/examples/tutorials/introduction.md

 ```
 [Example](http://jsbin.com/pidicezeki/edit?html,output)

-###Element Matchers

-The component has the instructions for which html element matchers within our module element we want to interpolate and to what.

-Element Matchers are the instructions of the component.
-Preferably, only attach dynamic values that will be matched to html and via props for componentization.

-There are 5 ways to reference an element within a module:
-* class name
-* tag name
-* data-bind attribute value
-* id
-* or name attribute value

 The `mag()` function can be used to reference any HTML element you want.
 Either by its element ID or the Node itself:
 The main difference between `mag` and `mag.module` is that `mag` uses the template indirectly while `mag.module` uses it directly.